Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-In this section, we define masures.
-They were introduced in \cite{gaussent2008kac} for symmetrizable split Kac-Moody groups over a valued field whose residue field contains $\C$, axiomatized in \cite{rousseau2011masures} and developed and generalized to almost-split Kac-Moody groups over non-archimedean local fields in \cite{rousseau2016groupes} and \cite{rousseau2017almost}.
-We consider semi-discrete masures which are thick of finite thickness.
+Masures were first introduced for symmetrizable split Kac-Moody groups over a valued field whose residue field contains $\C$ by Gaussent and Rousseau \cite{gaussent2008kac}.
+Later, Rousseau axiomatized this construction in \cite{rousseau2011masures}, then generalized it with further developments to almost-split Kac-Moody groups over non-Archimedean local fields in \cite{rousseau2016groupes, rousseau2017almost}.
+For the reader familiar with this work, let us mention that we consider here semi-discrete masures which are thick of finite thickness.